Usage and demand

 On 2 March 2011, Sheikh Khalifa bin Zayed had announced an investment of AED 5.7 billion to the water and electricity sector in the northern areas of the country.
-He directed Abu Dhabi Water and Electricity Authority to export electricity and water to Federal Electricity and Water Authority, who in turn would supply the same to the northern areas of the UAE.
+He directed the Department of Energy in Abu Dhabi to export electricity and water to Federal Electricity and Water Authority, who in turn would supply the same to the northern areas of the UAE.
 Electricity and water exported by Abu Dhabi doubled from 2008 to reach 13.664 gigawatt hours of exports.

 Between 2008 and 2012, electricity capacity grew by 37 per cent, with Dubai increasing capacity by 44.5 percent and Abu Dhabi by 43.6 per cent.
 In 2012, the total installed capacity reached 27,180 megawatts.
 At present, there are over 27 gigawatts (GW) of installed capacity to generate electricity across the seven emirates utilising natural gas, which is the cleanest fossil fuel available.
 The UAE is looking at increasing its target for generating power from clean energy to 27 per cent by 2021.